canonical/ueransim-snap/README.md

 # UERANSIM snap

-This project is contains a snap package of UERANSIM.
+This project contains a snap package of UERANSIM.

 UERANSIM (pronounced "ju-i ræn sɪm"), is the open source state-of-the-art 5G UE and RAN (gNodeB) simulator.
 UE and RAN can be considered as a 5G